 Scotland itinerary by train

 lets you discover the finest places of Highland Perthshire, Cairngorms National Park and the Inverness area.
-The regions are fine to discover at any time of the year but particularly beautiful in autumn because of the turning of the leaves in woodlands and forests are a riot of colour.
+The regions are fine to discover at any time of the year but particularly beautiful in autumn because the turning of the leaves in woodlands and forests are a riot of colour.

 Vibrant towns and villages